lucianf/jbc-language/jBC_Programmers_Reference_Guide.markdown

     MATREADU Xref FROM CFile, "XREF" ELSE MAT Xref = '' MATREADU Ind FROM IFile, "INDEX" LOCKED
-       GOSUBInformUserLock ;* Say it is locked
+       GOSUB InformUserLock ;* Say it is locked
     END THEN
        GOSUB InformUserOk ;* Say we got it
     END ELSE